-Since 2005, Professor Schieman has collected data from 30,000 workers in the United States and Canada.
-He uses diverse methodologies–including surveys, focus groups, interviews, and free-text designs–to understand the centrality of work in everyday life and its effects on the self, status, and well-being.
+Since 2005, Professor Schieman has collected data from more than 40,000 workers in the United States and Canada.
+He uses diverse methodologies–including surveys, focus groups, interviews, and free-text designs–to understand what people think and feel about work–and its effects on the self, status, and well-being.
 His research has been supported by $5.1 million in grant awards from the National Institute of Occupational Safety and Health, the Canadian Institutes of Health Research, the Social Science and Humanities Research Council, the National Institute on Aging, the University of Toronto COVID-19 Action Initiative, and the Ontario Mental Health Foundation.
 He has published more than 100 papers in peer-reviewed journals including American Sociological Review, Social Forces, Work & Occupations, Journal of Marriage and Family, Journal of Health and Social Behavior, Social Psychology Quarterly, Social Problems, Work & Stress, and others.

 Studying the Quality of Work and Economic Life